Cwantic/Documentation/Design/Elements/Orientation.md

 ![Image](../../Images/PavéNumérique2.png)

-And valid :
+And validate :

 ![Image](../../Images/PavéNumérique3.png)

-The second point will be at "Distance" from the first point in the direction of the selected angle.
+The second node will be at "Distance" from the first node in the direction of the selected angle.

 ### 3.1 Vertical plane